Sale Alert — Memorial Day sales are ending soon.

 Off-gassing is the release of a gas that was trapped within a material.
 You can also think of this as the mattress smell.
 In many cases, mattresses (especially those that contain foam) have a strong smell when new.

-Depending the materials, construction, quality, and other factors, that smell may be gone within a few hours or it may take many months.
+Depending on the materials, construction, quality, and other factors, that smell may be gone within a few hours or it may take many months.

 Our off-gassing score is a subjective assessment based on the period of time it takes for any strong smell to fully dissipate.